 UK citizens moving or travelling to Finland after 31 December 2020

 The entry of UK citizens moving to Finland after 31 December 2020 will be restricted compared to the earlier status of EU citizens.
 In this case, the provisions on third-country nationals will be applied on entry.
 The EU directive on free movement will no longer apply to them.
 The EU and the UK will discuss the arrangements in further detail during 2020.
 More detailed information will be provided as the situation becomes clearer.

-According to the current information, UK citizens will not be required to have a visa for stays in the EU of up to 90 days over any 180-day period as of 1 January 2021.
+According to the current information, UK citizens will be able to travel to EU Member States for short visits without a visa as of 1 January 2021.